noxoua/filament-activity-log/README.md

 ### Logger - Fields

-Logger class has the `fields` property, here you can specify all fields that need to ne logged.
+The Logger class has the fields property where you can specify all fields that need to be logged.
 You can also specify relations.

 ```php